- Home

 Sally is a graduate of the Coaches Training Institute and Corporate Coach University.
 She holds the designation of an International Coach Federation (ICF) Associate Certified Coach (ACC) and Board Certified Coach (BCC).
 Sally operates a private coaching, training and consulting practice working with new and middle managers as well as executives.
 She is also a professional coach trainer and qualified mentor coach.

 Sally currently works for the Federal government as a senior program analyst with a focus on government contracting, policy development and special projects.
-She created the administrative infrastructure for two organizations – one within the Department of the Interior and the other within the Department of Commerce - over the last 14 years of public service serving as the Chief Administrative Officer for each.
+She created the administrative infrastructure for two organizations – one within the Department of the Interior and the other within the Department of Commerce - over the last 20 years of public service serving as the Chief Administrative Officer for each.

 Prior to her work in the Federal government, Sally was the Vice President of Sales and Marketing for the E-Commerce Division of U. S. Office Products, a supplier of office products and business services, and Director of International Sales at Kimball International, a Fortune 1000 commercial office furniture manufacturer.
 In addition, she held the role of Program Director for Online Instructional Services for NYU Online as a full-time consultant.

-She brings almost thirty years of management experience in sales and administration.
+She brings over thirty years of management experience in sales and administration.
 She is a former member of the Editorial Advisory Board of Sales and Marketing Management Magazine and Competitive Advantage.
 She has published articles in HR Briefing, Employee Relations Bulletin, Career Confidential, Strategic Sales Management and Professional Selling and was a Contributing Editor for Sales and Marketing Management Magazine.

 Sally is certified to administer the DISC, MBTI and EQ-i 2.0 assessments.
-She received her Bachelor of Science from Indiana University and her MBA from Capella University.
+She received her Bachelor of Science from Indiana University and her MBA from Capella University